citp/privacy-policy-historical/b/bi/big/bigblueinteractive.com.md

-> *The following text is extracted and transformed from the bigblueinteractive.com privacy policy that was archived on 2013-05-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130520222858id_/http%3A//www.bigblueinteractive.com/information-pages/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bigblueinteractive.com privacy policy that was archived on 2013-11-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131119211331id_/http%3A//www.bigblueinteractive.com/information-pages/privacy-policy) for the most accurate reproduction.*

-# Big Blue Interactive » BigBlueInteractive.com Privacy Policy
+# BigBlueInteractive.com Privacy Policy

 **General Guidelines:**